 Ok, so your certified by AAAI/ISMA and your personal training certification is about to expire.
 How do you maintain your cert and get recertified by AAAI/ISMA?
 This is the question I want to address and along the way I also want to give you some tips to reduce the odds of you letting your certification expire by accident.
 By the way, this information is also true for people who hold ANY AAAI/ISMA certification also.
-After you're done reading this, see my post on How To Be a Personal Trainer, where I give you advice on how to get into the business.
+After you're done reading this, see my posts on the AAAI Personal Trainer exam and AAAI/ISMA Master Personal Trainer exam

 When Do I need To Recertify?